tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 ## Request Body

-The body should contain either a list of document keys or a list of data source document ids that the indexer will look for in the data source.
+The body should contain either a list of document keys or a list of data source document identifiers that the indexer will look for in the data source.

 The following JSON is a high-level representation of the main parts of the definition.